A Compositional Approach to Verifying Modular Robotic Systems: Specifying Verifiable Robotic Systems

 \subsubsection{From RCL guarantees to an RML Oracle}

+{In an assume-guarantee contract, the guarantee of a component is conditional on its assumptions being satisfied.
+However, for connected software nodes, our calculus checks that the assumptions of a receiving node follow from the guarantees of the producing node(s).
+In such cases, monitoring the receiving node’s assumption in addition to the producing node's guarantee would duplicate runtime checks and increase overhead.
+We therefore focus on guarantee monitoring, which provides a low-overhead safety net for detecting when software components fail to produce outputs that satisfy their contracts.

+This choice has implications for debugging and failure diagnosis.
+A guarantee violation identifies where the monitored contract is violated, but the root cause may be an unmet assumption.
+When the unmet assumption is due to another software node producing incorrect information, our approach still captures this, since the producing node's guarantee is the source of the failure.
+However, assumptions that correspond directly to environmental conditions may require explicit monitoring to distinguish environmental failures from software failures.
+Extending Vanda with assumption monitors and richer verdicts that distinguish assumption violations from guarantee violations is therefore a useful direction for future work.}

 The \texttt{Oracle} (shown in Fig.~\ref{fig:rosmon-pipeline}) verifies that a system's trace obeys the formal specification, producing a \textit{verdict} as output.
-In ROSMonitoring, the Orcale is decoupled and can be specified with any formalism, here we have chosen the \gls{rml}~\cite{ANCONA2021102610} because the translation from \gls{rcl} to \gls{rml} was the most intuitive and direct.
+In ROSMonitoring, the Oracle is decoupled from the monitoring framework and can be specified with any formalism, here we have chosen the \gls{rml}~\cite{ANCONA2021102610} because the translation from \gls{rcl} to \gls{rml} was the most intuitive and direct.